How A Grid System Works

 (inverter solution) and a framing system to hold the PV panels in place.

-PV panels are generally tted on the roof facing an
+PV panels are generally fitted on the roof facing an

 northerly, easterly or westerly direction, and tilted at a particular angle to maximise the amount of sunlight that each panel receives.